 The DeAnza Transit Center project is inactive/on hold at this time.
-A dozen potential designs for a transit center on the DeAnza campus have been prepared and presented to the college administration over many meetings with no acceptance of the project.
-The Stelling Road Bus Stop Improvements meets VTA's current needs and any additional study of an on-campus transit center would only be undertaken within the context of a larger BRT or transit corridor study on Stevens Creek.
+The Stelling Road Bus Stop Improvements meets VTA's current needs and any additional study of an on-campus transit center would only be undertaken if VTA's need for a transit center at De Anza College change in the future.

 Modifications at Chaboya/North Divisions Phase I (North Yard) were completed in March 2015.
-RFP for design services for Phase II involving modifications to the Chaboya Yard was issues in October 2018 and contract was awarded to STV Inc in April 2019.
+Request for Proposal (RFP) for design services for Phase II involving modifications to the Chaboya Yard was issued in October 2018 and contract was awarded to STV Inc in April 2019.
+Design is ongoing and construction advertisement for construction is planned for early 2021.